Column $\ell_{2,0}$-norm regularized factorization model of low-rank matrix recovery and its computation: A hybrid alternating MM method

 Proposition \ref{prop1-MAPM} (iii) states that the nonzero column indices of $\{(\overline{U}^k,\overline{V}^k)\}_{k\in\mathbb{N}}$ tend to be stable for all $k$ large enough.
 Inspired by this, we develop a hybrid AMM method in which, Algorithm \ref{MAPM} is first used to generate a point pair $(\overline{U}^k,\overline{V}^k)$ with a stable nonzero column index set, and then an alternating MM method similar to Algorithm \ref{AMM} with $(\overline{U}^k,\overline{V}^k)$ as a starting point is applied to

 which is an unconstrained smooth problem.
 The iterates of the hybrid AMM method are as follows.

-\begin{remark} When $r$ is a rough upper estimation for the optimal (or true) rank, the value of $\kappa$ is usually much less than $r$ and is close to the optimal (or true) rank due to the column $\ell_{2,0}$-norm term in \eqref{MS-FL20}.
+\begin{remark} When $r$ is a rough upper estimation for the true $r^*$, the value of $\kappa$ is usually much less than $r$ and is close to $r^*$ due to the column $\ell_{2,0}$-norm term in \eqref{MS-FL20}.
 Thus, the computation cost of Algorithm \ref{HMAP} is expected to be much less than that of Algorithm \ref{AMM} and \ref{MAPM}.
-In particular, by following the same arguments as those for Proposition \ref{prop1-UVk} and \ref{prop2-UVk}, one may show that the sequence $\{(U^{l},V^{l})\}_{l\in\mathbb{N}}$ generated by Algorithm \ref{HMAP} is globally convergent and its limit, say $(U^*,V^*)$, is also a critical point of $\Phi_{\lambda,\mu}$ associated to $r=\kappa$ by Proposition \ref{prop1-Phi}. \end{remark}